seqeralabs/seqera-kit/README.md

 ## Quick start

-You must provide a YAML file that defines the options for each of the entities you would like to create on Nextflow Tower.
+You must provide a YAML file that defines the options for each of the entities you would like to create in Nextflow Tower.

 You will need to have an account on Nextflow Tower (see [Plans and pricing](https://cloud.tower.nf/pricing/)).